 We perform an extensive set of experiments on a large suite of real datasets, to show that ENIR outperforms both IsoRegC and BBQ.
 Our experiments show that the near-isotonic assumption made by ENIR is a realistic assumption about the output of classifiers, and unlike the isotonicity assumption that is made by IsoReg, it is not biased.
-Moreover, our experiments show that by post-processing the output of classifiers using ENIR, we can gain high calibration improvement, without losing any statistically meaningful discrimination performance.
-Finally, we also compare the performance of ENIR with our other newly introduced binary classifier calibration method, ELiTE [25].
+Moreover, our experiments show that by post processing the output of classifiers using ENIR, we can gain high calibration improvement, without losing any statistically meaningful discrimination performance.

 The remainder of this paper is organized as follows.
-Section 3 introduces the ENIR method.
-Section 4 describes a set of experiments that we performed to evaluate ENIR and other calibration methods.
-Section 5 describes briefly our other newly introduced calibration model based on using an ensemble of linear trend filtering models and compares its performance ENIR.
-Finally, Sect.
-6 states conclusions and describes several areas for future work.
+Section III introduces the ENIR method.
+Section IV describes a set of experiments that we performed to evaluate ENIR and other calibration methods.
+Finally, Section V states conclusions and describes several areas for future work.